VanshikaSharma04/data-ingestion/README.md

 1. Set up an InfluxDB bucket and organization.
 2. Obtain the InfluxDB API token from the InfluxDB UI.
 3. Update the following variables in the script with your configuration:
-   url: URL of your InfluxDB instance (e.g., http://localhost:8086).
-   token: Your InfluxDB API token.
-   org: Your organization name.
-   bucket: Your bucket name.
+   i)   url: URL of your InfluxDB instance (e.g., http://localhost:8086). ii)  token: Your InfluxDB API token. iii)  org: Your organization name. iv)   bucket: Your bucket name.

 ### Steps to execute the project